rnfc/rnfc.github.io/_posts/2016-10-17-ALCS_Circumstances.md

-_By Timothy Art, Abhinav Jindal, Jonathon Barbaro, and Rafael Nicolas Fermin Cota_
+_By Timothy Art, Abhinav Jindal, and Jonathon Barbaro_

 <style>
 .inline-image {